tonywong94/maskmoment/README.md

     gain_fits : FITS file name, optional
         The gain cube, e.g. pb cube from CASA.
-This should have a value between 0 and 1, with 0 near the edges and 1 near the center of the image, and have the same dimensions as the image cube.
+This should have a value between 0 and 1, with 0 near the edges and 1 near the center of the image, and have the same dimensions as (or broadcastable to) the image cube.
         NOTE: The gain cube is ignored if a noise cube (rms_fits) is given. rms_fits : FITS file name, optional
         The noise cube, providing an estimate of the rms noise at each pixel.
         This should have the same dimensions and units as the image cube.
+        If it is a 2D array it will be replicated along the velocity axis.
-        NOTE: If rms_fits is not given, a noise cube is generated from the image cube, after removing any gain variation using the gain cube. mask_fits : FITS file name, optional
+        NOTE: If rms_fits is not given, a noise cube is generated from the image cube, after removing any gain variation using the gain cube. rms : float, optional
+        Global estimate of the rms noise, to be used instead of trying to estimate it from the data.
+It should have the units of the input cube.
+        Default is to use rms_fits, or to calculate the rms from the data. mask_fits : FITS file name, optional
         External mask cube to use.
 This cube should have 1's for valid pixels and 0's for excluded pixels.
 If this is provided then the mask generation